 One avenue of support for employees has been the Coronavirus Job Retention Scheme (CJRS) or Furlough Scheme.
 The Scheme’s aim is to allow businesses to retain staff who may otherwise have been made redundant because of the effect COVID-19 has had on their business.

 On Tuesday 12 May, the Chancellor announced that the government’s Furlough Scheme will remain open until 31 October 2020.
 However, the scheme will change from 1 July 2020 to a “flexible furlough” scheme, with employers taking on more of the employee costs.
 Some recruitment businesses may already be finding that their business has reduced, and they will no longer need the same number of employees they did pre-pandemic, despite the changes to the scheme.
 Redundancies could be the next logical step as a result.

 These are tough decisions to be made and we recommend you seek professional advice before proceeding, as there may be alternative options that you have not considered.

-HR Service Centre can support you and your recruitment business with all your HR needs from redundancies to sickness protocols, staff disputes and everyday HR support and advice.
+HR Initiatives can support you and your recruitment business with all your HR needs from redundancies to sickness protocols, staff disputes and everyday HR support and advice.
 They can offer various levels of assistance from regular advice in the form of a monthly retained HR service, starting at £75 a month for up to 10 employees, or one-off consultancy time as you require it.